Code-Institute-Submissions/MS1-infinity-gym/README.md

 **As the site owner, I want to be able to inform visitors of the class timetables.**
 *   The user can find a simple and clear timetable (Monday-Sunday) on the timetable page.
-*   The user can easily download the timetable in the footer of the page
+*   The user can easily download the timetable in the footer of the page.

 **As the site owner, I want to be able to inform visitors the location of the gym.**